-Step #3: Very slowly pour in the beaten eggs in a steady stream.
-To make thin streams or ribbons, gently stir the eggs in a clockwise direction until they form.
+- Very slowly, in a steady stream, pour in the beaten eggs.
+As you pour, gently stir the eggs in a clockwise direction until thin streams or ribbons form.

 ***The nutrition info for this recipe is based on the linked ingredients above**

 % Daily Value

 * Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.

 I usually end up making this soup every single week.
 One- because I love how it tastes, two- because it is a powerhouse of nutrients that is so ridiculously cheap to make.

 Comforting during those cold nights, while providing immune boosting support to the entire body.
 Filled with cleansing vegetables, healing broth, and nutrient dense eggs- give your body a boost with this egg drop soup.

 I always loved egg drop soup growing up.
 Unfortunately, most of the egg drop soups you would get at an Asian restaurant are full of MSG and other chemical additives and poor quality ingredients.
 This is loaded with superfoods and is extremely nourishing for the body.